nixworks/public/news/2012/03/15/README.md

 ##### free trade agreement
 ### [A free trade agreement between the United States and South Korea comes into effect. ](/news/2012/03/15/a-free-trade-agreement-between-the-united-states-and-south-korea-comes-into-effect.md)
-_Context: free trade agreement, United States, South Korea_
+_Context: South Korea, free trade agreement, United States_

 ##### Government of Papua New Guinea
 ### [The Government of Papua New Guinea reacts angrily after the new Australian Minister for Foreign Affairs Bob Carr threatens the imposition of sanctions if elections are delayed. ](/news/2012/03/15/the-government-of-papua-new-guinea-reacts-angrily-after-the-new-australian-minister-for-foreign-affairs-bob-carr-threatens-the-imposition-of.md)